📄 Print pdf

 The electric field inside an isolated conductor is always zero

-When a conductor is placed in an electric field, its charges are affected by the field force, pushing negative charges opposite to the field and positive charges along the field direction, creating an opposing field inside the conductor resulting in zero net field
+When a conductor is placed in an electric field, its charges are affected by the field force, pushing negative charges opposite to the field and positive charges along the field

 Cavities inside conductors are protected from fields